 This book is an engaging and fascinating first-hand account from a Korean War veteran who remained silent for more than 60 years about his experiences. —Chancellor Mark S. Wrighton of Washington University in St. Louis

 I was inspired reading Hilltop Doc.
 As a former Marine machine gunner, I could feel the esprit de corps that flows through every engrossing combat chapter of the book. —Rick Glassman, 4th Marine Division, 1964-1970

 I found Hilltop Doc to be a gripping account of a Navy corpsman’s experience on the ground and in the foxholes of the bloody, almost forgotten, Korean War. —John Gillis, 2nd Marine Division, 1959-1963

-As a corpsman, Adreon tells the story from the unique perspective of a young man from St. Louis, with no medical background, thrown into the role of saving lives amid the war’s violence.
-He leavens the grim, emotional, and sometimes ironic battlefield scenes with his background story – of how his own mistakes and the military’s bumbling landed him at Korea’s 38th Parallel.
+He tells his story from the unique perspective of a young man thrown into the role of saving lives midst the war’s violence.
+He relates the grim emotional, sometimes ironic, battlefield scenes with his background story that through a series of bizarre events landed him at Korea’s 38 th Parallel.

 Author Leonard Adreon featured on 'St. Louis on the Air' with veteran host Don Marsh.